AbdelStark/collidervm_toy/README.md

   - Implements the two main phases of the ColliderVM simulation protocol:
     - `offline_setup`: Simulates the Signers generating keys and creating/signing all the `PresignedFlow`s for all potential flow IDs `d`.
     - `online_execution`: Simulates the Operator finding a nonce for a given input `x`, selecting the corresponding flow `d`, constructing the full witness and script, and executing the F1 and F2 scripts.
-  - Uses helper functions and data structures from `collidervm_toy.rs`.
+  - Uses helper functions and data structures from `core.rs`.
   - Uses `bitvm::execute_script_buf` to simulate the execution of the constructed Bitcoin scripts.

 ## Simulation End-to-End Flow